Text copied to clipboard!

 Responsibilities

-• Educate patients and their families about hearing loss and prevention measures.
+- Educate patients on hearing conservation and hearing loss prevention

-• Participate in community outreach programs to promote hearing health.
+- Participate in community outreach and hearing health education

 Requirements